jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/What is an Expression/task.md

 This way you separate the logic of computing the values from outputting them.
 It also makes your code more readable.

+### Exercise

+Rewrite functions `abs` and `concatStrings` to be expressions which do the same things as their original implementations.
+Implement functions `sumOfAbsoluteDifferences` and `longestCommonPrefix` in the expression style.

+`abs` computes the absolute value of the given integer number.

+`concatStrings` concatenates the list of strings together.

+`longestCommonPrefix` computes the longest common prefix of strings in the input list.

+`sumOfAbsoluteDifferences` first computes the absolute differences of numbers on the same positions in two arrays and then sums them up.
+For example, having arrays `[1, 2]` and `[3, 4]`, it results in `abs(1 - 3) + abs(2 - 4) == 4`.
+You can assume the arrays always have the same length.